CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Physics Accuracy

 The bias can be quantified as an angular error;

 Where \(\vec{p}_\mathrm{PCA}\) is the direction of the photon reconstructed by PCA, and \(\vec{p}_\mathrm{inc}\) is the true direction of the incident photon.
-Or alternatively, broken down into a \(\phi\) component that rotates in the plane perpendicular the beam axis and a \(\theta\) component that measures the angle to the beam axis;
+Or alternatively, broken down into a \(\phi\) component that rotates in the plane perpendicular to the beam axis and a \(\theta\) component that measures the angle to the beam axis;

-As the bias on this error is due to off-axis secondary hits, the simplest way to remove it was to do a PCA with only the highest energy hits in the shower.
+As the bias on this error is due to off-axis secondary hits, the simplest way to remove it is to do a PCA with only the highest energy hits in the shower.
 To rephrase this, rather than calculating the PCA on all hits in the shower, a limited percentage of the highest energy hits are selected, and a PCA is calculated on this subset.
 A scan over the percentage used is shown in figure~\ref{fig:angular_error_scan}.
 It is seen that not only does the error itself decrease, but the variance of the error is also reduced.
 With this we justify our preference for calculating the internal angle of the shower using the highest \(4\%\) of hit energies in the shower.
+Metrics calculated with only this highest energy fraction are referred to as improved metrics.

 Figure~\ref{fig:angular_error_hist} shows the error on the internal angle of \ccthree{} and \gfour{}, considering both the calculation utilising \(100\%\) of the hits, and the highest \(4\%\) of hit energies.
 The error in both directions, and in the absolute angle, is considerably improved by taking the highest \(4\%\) of hit energies.